top of page

 Join us Sunday and get to know us.

 We invite you to explore our community and connect with us.
-Are you looking for a community, a sense of fellowship, a way to make a difference in the world, a place to explore and deepen your spirituality?
+Are you looking for a community, a place where your kids can learn about religion without accepting a creed, a way to make a difference in the world, a place to explore and deepen your spirituality?

 Join us every Sunday at 10:30am, online or onsite!
 Most Sundays of the month our services are followed by a Connections Hour in the courtyard--or we might have a light lunch and an informal Community Conversation or a more focused Congregational Meeting.
 Come every Sunday to enjoy companionship and make connections in our community.